 The main goal of today's lesson is to understand why the dos and don'ts are what they are, not simply to memorize them.
 If we can grasp the heart behind these principles, then we can train ourselves to minister effectively.
-Video Session 3 - Fill in the blanks from the video.

-Psalm 141:3 (ESV) says, "Set a \\\\\, O LORD, over my mouth; keep \\\\\ over the door of my lips!"

-Healing words come from a \\\\\ heart.

-The people involved in your cancer care ministry may need you to say something, but they may just need you to \\\\\\ and to give them a hug.
+Psalm 141:3 (ESV) says, "Set a over the door of my lips!" , O LORD, over my mouth; keep Healing words come from a heart.
+The people involved in your cance but they may just need you to r care ministry may need you to say something, and to give them a hug.

+Lesson 3 GROUP LEADER